boldflight/BibleConverter/test_EPUB/output/Mark.md

 [1] The beginning of the gospel of Jesus Christ, the Son of God.
 [2] As it is written in the prophet Isaiah,
+“Look, I am sending my messenger ahead of you, who will prepare your way,
+[3] the voice of one shouting in the wilderness, ‘Prepare the way for the Lord, make his paths straight.’”
 [4] In the wilderness John the baptizer began preaching a baptism of repentance for the forgiveness of sins.
 [5] People from the whole Judean countryside and all of Jerusalem were going out to him, and he was baptizing them in the Jordan River as they confessed their sins.
 [6] John wore a garment made of camel’s hair with a leather belt around his waist, and he ate locusts and wild honey.